 Take-up of services and devices - demographic analysis of what services and devices consumers have, and consumers’ use of postal services.

-Consumer choice and value - with a focus on purchasing and pricing, how are consumers choosing to purchase the services they have, how are these changing (e.g. bundles1, contracts) how UK prices have changed over time and how they compare internationally.
+Consumer choice and value - with a focus on purchasing and pricing, this research covers how consumers are choosing to purchase the services they have, how these are changing (e.g. bundles, contracts) how UK prices have changed over time and how they compare internationally.